stellasia/janote/Janote/README.md

 ### First start

 1. Create the file that will be used to save your data (on your local disk).
 Extension `.sql` will be appended if not present.
+2. Go to the Group tab.
-2. Enter your first class/group name (and optional description)
+3. Click on 'Créer un nouveau'.
+Enter your first class/group name (and optional description)
-3. Populate it with students (only name is mandatory)
+4. Add a Student by clicking on 'Ajouter un étudian':
+    - only name is mandatory
+    - birthday date should be in dd-MM-yyyy format

+You can modity a student by double-clicking on its row in the Group tab.

 **Be careful** if you delete an entity (group or student), this action **can not be undone**.